Jenna Dewan Reveals In Her Upcoming Book How She Learned Of Her Ex Channing Tatum’s Romance With Jessie J

 “Instead of reacting the way I wanted…I asked myself this: How do I choose grace in this moment?”
 Dewan said.

 The Inquisitr previously reported that Tatum and Jessie first began dating in October 2018.
 Rumors began to swirl that the two were dating the same month that Dewan had filed for divorce from the Magic Mike actor after nine years of marriage.
-The exes also share a daughter together, Everly, 6.
+The exes also share a daughter together, 6-year-old Everly.

-Both Tatum and Dewan announced to their fans that they were separating in a joint press release on April 2018.
+Both Tatum and Dewan announced to their fans that they were separating in a joint press release in April 2018.
 The pair said that, while they fell “deeply in love” while filming Step Up together, they had made the decision to divorce.
 They did assure their fans at the time, though, that they would “still be a family” for the sake of their daughter.

 While she was initially stunned to learn about her ex moving on so fast, Dewan has seemingly moved past the situation.
-The actress went public with her boyfriend, Steve Kazee earlier this year.
+The actress went public with her boyfriend, Steve Kazee, earlier this year.
 The couple announced back in September that they are expecting their first child together via Instagram.
 Dewan made the announcement by resting in bed with Everly in what appears to be a tent.
 The actress then left a heartfelt post and gushed about becoming a mother again.
 She also shared that Kazee is a “gift from above.”

 Delivered To Your INBOX